PickStars308/PickStarsBot/README.md

 ## How to use plugin
-Detailed information on how to use plug-ins can be found in the README.md files in each plug-in directory
+You can see how to use it in each plugin code

 ## Documentation